top of page

 Houseplants

 With Jack Frost creeping in on cool nights, be ready to bring your special plants indoors.
-Spray them with an insecticide to kill any varmints and repot any that got too big for their pots over the summer.
+Spray them with an insecticide to kill any varmints and repot any that got too big for their containers over the summer.

 Birds